If you want to understand what the threshold is and what causes it, read on. We will revisit these four cyclist later on this page.

 As the athlete's VO2 max goes up or down the lactate threshold will do the same.
 In the above study, the velocity at the lactate threshold went from 16 km/hr to 18 km/hr over the two year period, a 12.5% improvement.
 These corresponded to increases in VO2 max.
 So improvements in VO2 max will also affect the threshold positively.

-So this alone calls into question the original model.
+So these studies alone calls into question the original model.
 Improvement in one of the factors affects the other; thus they are not independent variables.
+In the model above, there was another factor that affected performance.
+It was called Economy.

 Economy of Movement - This factor can represent a lot of things.
 One simple way to look at it is that athletes whose movement is more efficient or economical will accomplish the same objective with less energy.
 Some athletes just use a little less energy to do the exact same thing and this has more to do with anatomy and physiology than training.
 But extraneous movement, extra weight, materials that cause friction will also cause the athlete to use extra energy.
 Athletes spend a lot of time training to improve form or style and thereby improve Economy of Movement They will also use materials that lessen the energy expended to accomplish a specific effort.